Contents

 Clarifying insurance responsibilities

 Navigating the realm of auto insurance is a crucial component when engaging gig workers.
 Employers must meticulously clarify insurance responsibilities, ensuring that gig workers are adequately covered for both personal and business-related vehicle use.
-This clarity not only protects the gig worker but also shields the employer from potential liability.
+This not only protects the gig worker but also shields the employer from potential liability.

 Rideshare insurance considerations